-The storm system motion vectors used to propagate the PMW estimates are calculated by computing the pattern correlation between spatially lagged TQV arrays from two consecutive images.
-The spatial displacement with the highest correlation is used to define the cloud motion vector.
+See Tan et al. (2019b) for a discussion of morphing.
+To summarize, the storm system motion vectors used to propagate the PMW estimates are calculated by computing the pattern correlation between spatially lagged arrays from two consecutive images of various moisture-related fields.
+The spatial displacement with the highest correlation is used to define the cloud motion vector within each field.
 The storm system motion vectors are defined for each 2.5° lat/lon grid box using TQV data over a 5° lat/lon domain centered on the target grid box.
-Vectors are computed at hourly scale.
+Vectors are computed on an hourly scale.
 Then the first half-hour's values are the hourly vector divided by two, while the second half-hour's values are interpolated from adjacent hourly vectors.
-Finally, then a spatial bilinear interpolation is used to shift to the 0.1° precipitation grid boxes.
+Finally, a spatial bilinear interpolation is used to shift to the 0.1° precipitation grid boxes.